ibrahimalsaif/ENHANCE-AUTOMATION-OF-THE-ACADEMIC-TIMETABLE-QASSIM-UNIVERSITY/README.md

 The timetable is one of the essential things in any educational institute.
 Because if the timetable was made perfectly it will help everyone either it’s a student, instructor, and an administration member in having a good semester free of failure.

-And creating the timetable is a complex task that takes so much time, so we made it easier with this web app, you can create timetables in a click of a butoon.
+And creating the timetable is a complex task that takes so much time, so we made it easier with this web app, you can create timetables with a click of a button.

 Hosted Link: https://qassim-university-timetable.herokuapp.com/